KevinOW/FABLAB-PET-RECYCLER/README.md

 # PET RECYCLER - HALMSTAD FABLAB

-This is project that is connected to a summer courses at the University of Halmstad in Sweden.
-This project is connected to the comapny Stena Recycling, we are looking to make a product that is sustainable and could be recycled.
-The main goal with this project is to create a PET recycling machine.
-This machine will be built mostly 3D printed parts to be as sustainable as possible and easily accessible for others around the world.
-The machine will turn PET bottles into filament for 3D Printers.
+This project is associated with the summer courses at the University of Halmstad in Sweden and is affiliated with Stena Recycling, a renowned company.
+The objective of this project is to develop a sustainable and recyclable product.
+Our primary focus is to design a PET recycling machine, leveraging predominantly 3D printed components to ensure optimal sustainability and global accessibility.
+The proposed machine will effectively convert PET bottles into filament suitable for 3D printers.

 ## Description